PieceMaker/rminions/README.md

 function, then you will need to write a custom job builder function and pass it in the `buildJobsList` parameter.

 # Steal The Moon Example

+**This example is for version 1.1.0 of the rminions package.
+For version 2.0.0 of this package, this example will be converted into an entirely separate repository.**

 An example has been included with this package.
 It can be run with the following code: